 1. Choose Your DATES Wisely.
 This is the biggest driver in terms of how much you will pay for your ski break.
 Here are some dates to avoid:

 - Christmas and New Year weeks: Budget Holidays are hard to find at this time of year.
 Search around and you could still find some bargains.

-- UK February Half Term Holidays: Saturday 6th Feb 2020 – Saturday 20th Feb depending on where in the UK you are.
+- UK February Half Term Holidays: These dates will depend on where you are in the UK you are.
 Flights will be expensive.